Senckenberg-DCBiodivIT/FAIR-workflow-platform-cordra-schema/README.md

 ## Hooks and Methods

-- All Types extend JsonLdType, which patches objects before schema validation to provide `@context` and `@type`.
+- All Types extend `JsonLdType`, which patches objects before schema validation to add a `@context` and `@type`.
 - The `Dataset` type deletes all of it's linked objects in `afterDelete` to clean the repository if a dataset is removed.

 ### Type Methods